Early Life and Education of Warren Buffett: A Complete Timeline

 August 1, 2016: Challenge to Donald Trump

-On August 1, 2016, Warren Buffett challenged Donald Trump to release his tax returns, increasing scrutiny on the presidential candidate.
+On August 1, 2016, Warren Buffett challenged Donald Trump to release his tax returns, escalating the public discussion around Trump's financial transparency.

 October 10, 2016: Release of Tax Return

-On October 10, 2016, Warren Buffett released his own tax return after a reference to him in the second presidential debate, revealing he paid $1.85 million in federal income taxes on an adjusted gross income of $11.6 million in 2015.
+On October 10, 2016, after being referenced in a presidential debate, Warren Buffett released his own tax return, revealing he paid $1.85 million in federal income taxes in 2015 on an adjusted gross income of $11.6 million.
+He also disclosed over $2.8 billion in donations.

 April 2017: Likeness on Cherry Coke Products